-The Company retained Global Governance Advisors ("GGA") as independent compensation consultants for the financial year ended September 30, 2021 in April 2021 to assist in determining compensation for the Company's directors and NEOs.
+The Company retained GGA as independent compensation consultants for the financial year ended September 30, 2022 to assist in determining compensation for the Company's directors and NEOs.
 GGA's mandate included providing advice on the competitiveness and appropriateness of Gold Royalty's compensation program for its NEOs and members of the Board, as required.
-In 2021, GGA provided the following services to Gold Royalty:
+In 2022, GGA provided the following services to Gold Royalty:

-- reviewed NEO compensation market competitiveness in terms of structure and pay levels for fiscal 2021; and - reviewed non-executive director compensation.
+- reviewed NEO compensation market competitiveness in terms of structure and pay levels for fiscal 2022; and - reviewed non-executive director compensation.